Online Programs General Admission Procedures

 Online students break enrollment if they do not matriculate in a course at least once every academic year.

 Admission status is subject to the terms of any previous academic or disciplinary probation, suspension, or dismissal.
 Students must submit official transcripts from all educational institutions attended since enrollment at Liberty.
 Students must receive approval from the Registrar’s Office, Office of Community Life, and Student Financial Services before an acceptance decision can be made.
-Admission decisions for re-applicants will be based on the current admission criteria of the respective degree program at the time the re-application is submitted.
+Admission decisions for re-applicants will be based on the current admission criteria of the respective certificate/degree program at the time the re-application is submitted.

 Any military students wishing to be readmitted who broke enrollment due to deployment must contact the Office of Military Affairs.